rogerhu/compsci_guides/Power-of-Four.md

 For problems outside of the main catagories, we want to consider the input and output:

 We are working with a number and checking if it is a power of four.
-We know for sure any number is a power of four if it can be divided by four until it becomes 1, along the way down it must also be divisible by 4.
+We know for sure any number is a power of four if it can be divided by four until it becomes 1, along the way down it must also be divisible by 4. **Recursion** would be a good fit here, because we will need to repeat our operation until either the number becomes 1 or is non divisible by 4.

 ## 3: P-lan